Regis3336/operational-coherence/README.md

 Operational Coherence

-Operational Coherence provides an approach to validate mathematical theories through operational behavior.
-By comparing a symbolic proof with an independently written implementation across probes, the repository demonstrates when both represent the same structure.
+Operational Coherence provides a novel approach to validate mathematical theories through operational behavior.
+By comparing a symbolic proof with an independently written implementation across multiple probes, the repository demonstrates when both represent the same structure.

 Framework under active development.

+📘 Full Title

 Operational Coherence: When Mathematical Proofs Acquire a Second Verification Through Computable Instantiation

 "Simulations prove nothing... unless they are structural instantiations.
 In that case, they prove everything."

-This repository contains the formal framework, mathematical proofs, and executable demonstrations of Operational Verification: a new epistemological method that uses Algorithmic Information Theory and Category Theory to convert computational execution into rigorous structural proof.
+This repository contains the formal framework, mathematical proofs, and executable demonstrations of Operational Verification — a new epistemological method that combines Algorithmic Information Theory and Category Theory to convert computational execution into rigorous structural proof.

 ⚡ The Breakthrough in 30 Seconds